 Gig Economy Stats & Facts – Highlights

-- The highest-paying jobs for independent workers are in the fields of AI and blockchain.
+- The highest paying jobs for freelancers are in the fields of AI and Blockchain.

 1. Over one-third of US workers (36%) participate in the gig economy, either through their primary or secondary jobs.